JWT

-How to verify a JWT
+How to verify a JWT?

 Understanding JWTs (JSON Web Tokens) and how to effectively validate their authenticity is important.
 JWT is a versatile tool for securing web applications and APIs, making it vital for developers to possess the knowledge and skills required for their proper verification.